Advisers to continue mediation talks after interim president exits Costa Rica talks.

 Talks to continue

-Micheletti, following his return to Tegucigalpa, the capital of Honduras, said he was ready to return to talks “if necessary”, after earlier saying he was going back to Honduras “totally satisfied”.
+Micheletti, following his return to Tegucigalpa, the capital of Honduras, said he was ready to return to talks “if necessary”.

 “If I am invited by President Arias, I will return with great pleasure,” he said.

-The US has suspended military ties with Tegucigalpa and is warning that it could sever $200m in aid.
+The US has suspended military ties with Tegucigalpa in the wake of the crisis and has said that it could cut off about $200m in aid.

-The World Bank and the Inter-American Development Bank have frozen credit lines.
+The World Bank and the Inter-American Development Bank have also suspended credit to the country.